shadowwalkerzh/gitflow-extension-tools/README.md

 #### How to use `gffn` to mange your node project version?

+> **Have to checkout to the specific feature/release/hotfix branch before execute finish command**

 - ask for help: `gffn -h`

 - manage your feature version